LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Experiments

-\paragraph{Training data.} While the DL3DV-10K-Benchmark dataset provides crucial multi-view data necessary for referencing capability, its scale of 140 scenes means it cannot adequately represent the full spectrum of real-world color distribution.
-Since diffusion model performance relies heavily on its learned color space, we supplement our fine-tuning with the Flickr8k dataset to provide this required color diversity.
-Visually, the impact may be subtle, but the results confirm that incorporating Flickr8k significantly improves its ability to transfer color accurately from the reference base view.
+While the DL3DV-10K-Benchmark~\cite{ling2024d13dv} provides high-quality multi-view data essential for referencing capability, its training split--consisting of 112 scenes after excluding 28 for evaluation--cannot adequately represent the full spectrum of real-world color distribution.
+Since diffusion model performance relies heavily on its learned color space, we supplement our fine-tuning with the Flickr8k~\cite{hodosh2013flickr8k} dataset to provide this required color diversity.
+The ablation study validating this choice is presented in \cref{fig:ablation_flickr}.
+While the global visual impact may be subtle, incorporating Flickr8k significantly improves its ability to transfer color accurately from the reference base view as confirmed by the results in \cref{tab:ablation}.
 This improvement is best observed in zoomed-in views in the second row.
-The ablation study validating this choice is presented in \cref{fig:ablation_flickr}.